 In accordance to the Holland code, travel agents will be enterprising and conventional.
 This is because these types of people tend to like structure and order and tend to be detail-oriented and organized.
 But, they will also have a preference to being adventurous and enthusiastic and therefore tend to have a natural ability to lead others and be persuasive.

 There has been no exploration as to what personality traits will make a successful travel agent.
 However, it could be assumed that they will be score high on extraversion, as this will give them the skills to confidently interact with clients.
-They will also probably be open to experience, as this will give them an enthusiasm from travelling and going on adventures.
+They will also probably be open to experience, as this will give them an enthusiasm for travelling and going on adventures.
 Finally, travel agents will most likely have to be conscientious, as this will help them to keep paperwork organized and meet deadlines.